MarcL/djcruze.co.uk/src/pages/mixes/2009-05-31-dj-cruze-live-mix-schmidts-march-2009.md

   keywords: ''
 ---

 I finally got round to uploading the live mix that a good friend of mine recorded at the [Vibration Revival party][2] I DJed at in Germany.
 Apologies that it took so long to upload.
 I didn't do a full set on my own on that night so instead you've got 2 hours and 25 minutes of back-to-back old school house tunes from myself, Alex Harmony and Luke 45.
-I'd like to point out that I'm not responsible for some of the dodgy mixes (honestly!) and neither was I responsible for putting 2 Bad Mice's &"Bombscare" on twice.
+I'd like to point out that I'm not responsible for some of the dodgy mixes (honestly!) and neither was I responsible for putting 2 Bad Mice's "Bombscare" on twice.
 Luke 45 obviously wasn't listening to me when I put it on!
-And who put on that awful &"I'm Raving I'm Raving"?
+And who put on that awful "I'm Raving I'm Raving"?
 Was it Luke or Alex?!

 Enjoy and a big thanks to Pino for recording it.
 And Kai and Florian – you can both stop hassling me for it now!